Palace Theater (Waterbury, Connecticut): History

 The theater was built in 1922 to a design by Thomas W. Lamb, one of the foremost designers of theaters of the period.
 When it opened, it was judged to be the city's finest performance venue, hosting traveling vaudeville shows and the latest movies.
 It was part of the business empire of Sylvester Z. Poli, who controlled as many as thirty theaters, most in the northeastern United States.
 Only two of Poli's theaters survive in some form, and this one is exceptionally well preserved.
 The theater closed in 1987, and stood shuttered for eighteen years.
 It was given a $30 million restoration completed by the Tomasso Group and reopened in 2004.

+Concert Venue

+The Palace Theater has hosted a number of music concerts including two by the Grateful Dead in September 1972, one by Old and in the Way a bluegrass band with Jerry Garcia on banjo and vocals in June 1973, and two by the Jerry Garcia Band in May 1976 and November 1977.